odnodn/todo-14/README.md

 ### [Transaction](https://www.tutorialspoint.com/mysql/mysql-transactions)

-In this project, cards and columns are implemented similar to linked-lists.
+Cards and columns are implemented similar to linked-lists.
 When they are dragged and dropped somewhere, we must update the affected cards or columns' previous pointers.
 Since we did not implement the real-time sync yet, it could be easily broken by multiple users at the same time.
 So we use transaction to ensure that all linked operations are atomically completed.
 It guarantees that all the cards and columns are linked properly in any situation without a single dangling pointer.
 We've done a lot of e2e tests.

 ![linked-list](https://user-images.githubusercontent.com/19797697/88360969-793af080-cdb2-11ea-9fe9-33ffc8c58316.png)